at-manos/at-manos.github.io/_posts/2025-06-30-human-randomness-transformer.md

 I have to acknowledge that this is not a lot of data for a transformer, and as such I had to combat overfitting more, but the real solution of course is more data.
 My data pool is quite limited and I would love to see more research on this front.

 # The Architecture
 Since we're dealing with sequences, my first thought was to build a RNN.
-Although light, with a bi-directional gated recurrent network I had a hard time pushing past 20% error, I realized I didn't have a great opportunity to visualize and interpret the data with that method.
+Although light, with a bi-directional gated recurrent network I had a hard time pushing past 20% error, and I realized I didn't have a great opportunity to visualize and interpret the data with that method.

 So, my alternative thought was to go with an *attention* base, where every digit pays attention to each other one in the sequence, hoping that we would see for example in a counting sequence: